Skip to main content

 What is the Five College Consortium?

-College consortiums are a unique resource with lots to offer for the students who attend participating colleges.
-In these models, a group of colleges usually located very close to one another collaborate to provide shared resources, cross-registration, and other advantages.
-These can be especially desirable to students who want to attend a smaller school but have access to big-school resources, or to those who want to attend a large school but still take small, discussion-based classes.
+College consortiums, like the Five College Consortium, are a unique resource that adds considerable value to the students of participating colleges.
+In these models, a group of colleges—usually located very close to one another—collaborate to share resources, allow cross-registration, and provide other benefits.
+This is often especially desirable to students who want to attend a smaller school but have access to big-school resources, or to those who want to attend a large school but still take small, discussion-based classes.

-If you think that a consortium might be a great addition to your college career, keep reading to learn more about the Five College Consortium.
+If you think that a consortium might be a great addition to your college experience, keep reading to learn more about the Five College Consortium.

 What is the Five College Consortium?

 The collaboration includes shared resources such as library subscriptions, joint faculty appointments, public radio, and studies of the history of science and astronomy.
-This collaboration is beneficial to students, faculty, and staff by allowing the shared use of educational and cultural resources and facilities, joint departments and programs, and inter-campus transportation.
+This collaboration is beneficial to students, faculty, and staff by sharing educational and cultural resources and facilities, departments and programs, and inter-campus transportation.

 Which Schools are a Part of the Five College Consortium?